narthkings/Stack-Dashboard/README.md

 - Ensuring a **smooth responsive experience** for various device widths.
 - Using Axios **to fetch data from the API**.
 - Structuring clean and readable **React components** and leveraging Tailwind for scalable styling.
+- Writing test cases to ensure stability of the components.